 It is my belief that in order to provide the best possible service, you need to be well rounded.
 It is because of this belief that I am able to offer a wide variety of services ranging from music composition to mixing & mastering.
-As part of my coursework at Berklee I made it a point to not only to focus on composition, but to take courses that cover all aspects of the creative process.
-This means that I will be able to be a valuable asset in just about any role that I find myself in.
-Some of my relevant courses include:
+This philosophy carried over into my studies at Berklee College of Music where I completed a Bachelor of Arts in Composition for Film, TV and Games.
+In my time at Berklee I studied not only composition techniques, but also other fields such as mixing, mastering, recording techniques, and licensing.

 ReviewsEndorse Robert Martin